Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Econ_and_Game_Theory_in_Blockchain_slides.md

 <img style="width: 400px" src="../../assets/img/3-Blockchain/bitcoin.svg" alt="Some Pic" />

 Notes:

 Let's dive in and actually see what's the answer.
-What's the Nash Equilibrum of Bitcoin mining?
+What's the Nash Equilibrium of Bitcoin mining?
 Is it being honest or dishonest?

 ---v

 ## Nash Equilibrium

 <pba-cols>